Frequently Asked Questions

 You will be working on a project based on your liking and background in groups of 3-4.
 YIF has conceived the Experiential Learning Module to complement the academic work with real work experience.
 The ELM work is supported by a team of coaches who provide essential guidance on gaining experience in research and fieldwork or development sector; structuring business problems, data-analysis and presentations and training you for interests that lie outside of your expertise.
 Fellows undertake eight month-long engagement with an organisation after completing the first two terms of the programme.

 The Fellows’ mentors are pioneers and leaders in their fields having created new organisations, led multi-national companies as well as reputed academic institutions, have triggered new ways of thinking.
 They come from diverse sectors like media, consulting, non-profit, banking, IT etc. Sanjeev Aga, Robert Greenhill, Deepak Parekh, Jerry Rao, Amit Chandra, Rajendra Pawar, Uday Shankar, Anoop Prakash are few among the list.
 Please visit the link for futher details.

-Are there opportunities to be placed immediately by the committee as soon the course finishes?
+Are there opportunities to be placed as soon the course finishes?

 Yes, there are multiple opportunities for every Fellow.
 However, we do not encourage you to have placements as your prime focus.

 How are Fellows’ placements decided?

 YIF programme enjoys the support of reputed companies & associations of mentors & donors and institutions.
 It will be an invaluable opportunity to forge relationships for the future and widen your frames of reference.
 For the Young India Fellow who aspires a career that is off the beaten track, the Fellowship promises to help them build that career.
 No matter what you wish to do, the Young India Fellowship promises to be an invaluable launch-pad.